 $100 per course for CYA semester students who enroll in a summer course

-The course starts in Athens on Monday May 27 and ends on the island of Poros on Saturday June 22.
+The course starts in Athens and ends on the island of Poros.
 Class will spend one week in Athens, 3 days in Nauplion, and the remainder of the time on the island of Poros.
 Transportation between Athens, Nauplion and Poros, as well as a ferry ticket for the return to Athens (port of Piraeus) are included in the course fee.
-At the end of the course participants should allow themselves time to return from Poros to Athens and should not plan to fly out of Greece earlier than Sunday, June 23.Enrolled students will have access to detailed information prior to departure that will include directions to the Academic Center and other practical information about the course.
+At the end of the course participants should allow themselves time to return from Poros to Athens and should not plan to fly out of Greece earlier than Wednesday, June 30.Enrolled students will have access to detailed information prior to departure that will include directions to the Academic Center and other practical information about the course.
 CYA recommends the following websites for general information about Athens and Greece: http://www.athensguide.com/ and http://www.greektravel.com/.
 For information on the island of Poros: http://www.greektravel.com/greekislands/poros/

 While in Athens, students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
 CYA apartments are simply furnished and equipped with a full kitchen and air-conditioned bedrooms; towels, linens and housekeeping service will be provided.